 From the website, “Headquartered in New York with representatives covering every city in the United States, Parameds.com, a PDC company, is the premier provider of APS Retrieval and Summary Services, Exam Solutions, and Underwriting/Claims Support to the Insurance Industry.”

 This work at home opportunity appears to only be open to the U.S.

 How much does Parameds pay?

 The rate of pay is not disclosed on the company website, but I have read reports online that they pay about $4 or $5 per case.
-This is not an hourly pay job, so you are just paid per case you work on.

 What exactly are you doing for the company?